Death Penalty: Yes

 Milestones in abolition/reinstatement

 Washington abolished the death penalty in 1913, but reinstated it in 1919.
 The statute remained unchanged until 1975, when it was again abolished.
-A referendum in the same year reinstated it for a second time as the mandatory penalty for aggravated murder in the first degree.
+An Initiative to the People in the same year, Initiative 316, reinstated it for a second time as the mandatory penalty for aggravated murder in the first degree.
 U.S. Supreme Court rulings in Woodson v.
 North Carolina and Roberts v.
 Louisiana invalidated laws that mandated death sentences and the statute was modified to give detailed procedures for imposing the death penalty.

 This new law was itself found unconstitutional by the Washington Supreme Court, as a person who had pled not guilty could be sentenced to death, while someone who pled guilty would receive a maximum sentence of life imprisonment without possibility of parole.
 The current law was passed in 1981 to correct these constitutional defects.